nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         }

         # Initiate POST request and capture the response
-        response = self.client.post(url, data, format='json')
+        response = self.client.post(url, gamer, format='json')

-        # Store the Token from the response
+        # Store the Token from the response data
         self.token = 'Token ' + response.data['token']

-        # Assert that the response status code is 201 CREATED
+        # Assert that the response status code is 201 (CREATED)
-        self.assertEqual(response.status_code, status.HTTP_201_CREATED)
+        self.assertEqual(response.status_code, 201)

         # SEED THE DATABASE WITH A GAMETYPE

-        # Since the API does not expose a
+        # This API does not expose a /gametypes
-        # /gametypes PATH path for creating GameTypes,
+        # URL path for creating GameTypes

-        # we have to create a new instance of GameType
+        # Create a new instance of GameType
-        # and save it to the testing database
         game_type = GameType()
         game_type.label = "Board game"

+        # Save the GameType to the testing database
         game_type.save()

     def test_create_game(self):